 With over 25 years experience in advertising, marketing, and television, Rich has crafted national print campaigns for high-profile clients, developed stories and teleplay for sitcom series, and produced for the iconic sports cable program SportsCenter, for which he received two Emmys.
 His professional relationships as a writer, producer, and creative director include ESPN, DreamWorks Television, Louis Vuitton Moet Hennessey, Saatchi & Saatchi, and the Taproot Foundation.
 After over a decade living and working in Los Angeles, Rich joined 10,000 Degrees in 2016, just as the organization launched its 5-year Strategic Plan, focusing on growth and sustainability.

 Rich graduated from the University of Texas at Austin with a BA in Advertising.
-He currently serves on the Healdsburg Health Action Committee and the board of Healdsburg Forever, a community endowment that issues grants to local nonprofits and managed by Community Foundation Sonoma County.
+He remains committed to serving the community and recently served on the Healdsburg Health Action Committee and the board of Healdsburg Forever, a community endowment that issues grants to local nonprofits and managed by Community Foundation Sonoma County.
 Rich lives in Healdsburg with his wife and two young children.